 Please allow 1-3 days to process memberships or renewals.
 Once you receive the email confirming your membership has been processed, you can register for the conference and receive the discount.
 Remember, headquarters is closed on all Fridays and major holidays.

 Yes.
 You must register individually, and you receive the member price because your organization is a member.

 Follow us on Twitter, Facebook, Instagram and LinkedIn.
 Use our conference hashtag, #NCDA.
 You can follow discussions regarding conference presentations, ask questions of presenters, tweet ideas for participants, or read about the good things coming.
 Don't forget to continue reading Career Convergence for articles covering conference topics and written by conference presenters.

 You are welcome to browse our website at any time or contact NCDA headquarters to ask questions.
 You can join NCDA and take advantage of the membership discounts available for conference registration and career resources!
 During the conference, be sure to attend the annual Membership Meeting.

-The only access to participants will be via the virtual conference platform.
+The only access to participants will be via the virtual conference app.
 This protects all participants from inappropriate mass marketing.